Energy Security

 British Energy Security Strategy proposes to accelerate the UK towards a low-carbon, energy-independent future.

-At Plymouth, our world-leading reputation in Offshore Renewable Energy research and innovation presents opportunities to be at the forefront of developments in a sustainable energy supply.
+At Plymouth, our expertise in offshore renewable energy (ORE) research and innovation presents opportunities to be at the forefront of developments in a sustainable energy supply.

 Our expertise and collaborative research efforts inform the development of sector strategies which in turn impact policy, as evidenced in the comprehensive review of the UK wave energy sector, increasing awareness amongst decision makers to rapidly advance the growth of the sector.